Don’t use Hot Water to rinse produce or Cook with

-You might be tempted to cook your pasta with hot tap water since it boils faster.
+You might be tempted to start your pasta with hot tap water since it boils faster.
 Unfortunately it is bad for your health.
-The reason being lead.
+The reason being the lead content that leaches through the hot water.

 Hot Water is more likely to leach the heavy metal from your plumbing pipes.
 In 1986 using solder for pipe joints was banned, however, brass plumbing parts might contain a bit of lead as well.
 Today Plumbing parts legally considered lead-free may contain up to 8% lead.
 This means chances are you don’t have lead-free plumbing.